patrick-mcgreal-dev/cv/src/markdown/cv.md

 My main task with Loumee was to transform the codebase from an minimum viable product to a scalable and future-proof application.

 One of the biggest changes I made was implementing a custom content management system.
-The result of this change was a much more agile process: non-technical could now add content without the need to involve developers.
+The result of this change was a much more agile process: non-technical users could now add content without the need to involve developers.

 Some of the other features I implemented were: